Mufacoderz/Mufacoderz/README.md

 ---

-## 🚀 About Me
+## ✨ About Me

 I'm an Information Systems student from East Kalimantan, Indonesia.

+I start by identifying real problems, then design the solution — through brainstorming, research, and shaping the product concept from layout, color, typography, to user and system flows.

+I use Generative AI as an accelerator, while staying hands-on in implementation, feature development, debugging, and making sure every part of the product works as intended.

-I enjoy building products that solve problems I personally experience, from daily utility app, developer productivity tools to AI-powered applications.
+I enjoy building products that solve problems I personally experience — from daily utility apps and developer productivity tools to AI-powered applications.
 Most of my projects start with a simple thought:

-> "This problem is annoying.
-Why don't I just build something for it?"
+> *"This problem is annoying.
+Why don't I just build something for it?"*

-That mindset led me to create developer tools, productivity systems, AI-integrated applications, and personal-use products that continue evolving over time.
+---

+## 🗺️ My Journey

+My projects aren't random — they follow a clear evolution.
+Each phase taught me something new, and every tool I built started as a problem I personally lived with.

+### Phase 1: The Learning & Utility Phase

+Started as a fullstack learning playground — no big vision, just building features to practice.
+Somewhere along the way I realized I kept opening random sites for Adhan schedules, and never found a Quran app that felt clean to read.
+So I added both, turning my practice project into something I'd actually use daily.

+- **Mufadz Portal** — A fullstack learning project that grew into a personal Islamic companion app with prayer schedules, a clean Quran reader, and other features that started as practice and ended up genuinely useful.

+### Phase 2: Solving My Own Problems

+I shifted toward behavioral optimization — analyzing my daily habits and building dedicated apps to replace unorganized data silos like WhatsApp chat logs.

+- **Chatme** — I used to text myself on WhatsApp to store quick notes and reminders.
+I built Chatme to preserve that fluid, chat-based muscle memory while adding proper organization.
+- **Dailyfit** — My home workout routines were tracked randomly via WhatsApp messages, leading to inconsistent habits and zero insights.
+I built Dailyfit to systemize my fitness journey with exercise catalogs, structured plans, daily checklists, and progress analytics.

+### Phase 3: Engineering for the Developer Community

+Moving beyond personal utilities, I began analyzing broader industry pain points — focusing on developer productivity, knowledge management, and AI-era codebase navigation.

+- **DevNote** — Built to eliminate fragmented development resources.
+Developers waste time digging through old repos for past configs and snippets.
+DevNote acts as a centralized knowledge platform to store, categorize, and instantly reuse snippets, templates, and guides — with team workspaces, a custom VS Code Extension, and API token integrations.
+- **DevMap** — A CLI tool that uses static analysis and AI to map out an entire codebase in minutes.
+Detects architecture, features, and dependencies automatically, generates Mermaid flowcharts, and features a Context Builder to feed only relevant code into LLMs — saving token costs.

+### Hackathon & Rapid Prototyping

+- **De Home Spa** — Built under a tight hackathon deadline.
+Sharpened my ability to rapidly prototype an MVP, manage scope under pressure, and deliver clean code on a strict schedule.

 ---